Moduli space of connections on rational irregular curves: Introduction

 The text is structured as follows: in Section \ref{secprelnot} we set the notations and we recall the basic definition of the objects involved in the following.
 A particular attention will be given to the definition of the residual spectral data of a connection.
 In Section \ref{PVconn} we define the main protagonist of this work, PV connections.
 We describe the Riccati foliation induced by a connection on the projectivised bundle and, thanks to it, we will give an accurate geometric interpretation of the confluence of (apparent) singularities in this setting.
 Section \ref{S1} is devoted to describe $\M$ and its link with PV connections.
 Section \ref{compsect} is the main core of the work, in which a compactification of the moduli space is proposed.

-\textit{Acknowledgements:}\\ { This work is part of my Phd project, financed by the Centre Henri Lebesgue and Rennes university.}
+\textit{Acknowledgements:}\\ This work is part of my Phd project, financed by the the France 2030 program, Centre Henri Lebesgue ANR-11-LABX-0020-01, and Rennes university.

-I would like to thank my advisor Frank Loray for guiding me through this beautiful journey, Gabriel Calsamiglia for having spent a lot of time discussing about stable nodal curves, and Matilde Maccan for her mathematical and emotional support.
+I would like to thank my advisor Frank Loray for guiding me through this beautiful journey, Gabriel Calsamiglia for having spent a lot of time discussing about stable nodal curves, Sokratis Zikas for the rich discussions about birational geometry and Matilde Maccan for her mathematical and emotional support.